-Hiring managers and business owners need to start preparing for a new generation to enter the job market, and begin to prepare for hiring Gen Z in the workplace.
-With a younger batch of candidates ready to enter the workforce, businesses need to prepare themselves for a hiring individuals that will take on new recruiting and onboarding challenges, as well as background screening for employment.
+It is 2022, and hiring managers and business owners everywhere need to start preparing for a new generation of workers to enter the job market.
+The incoming influx of Generation Z workers has many advantages, but companies need to prepare themselves for possible recruiting and onboarding challenges, as well as have a background screening process in place.

-It’s vital for the companies to begin preparing for the Gen Z employment wave and understand how to make job openings, interviews, and onboardings Z-friendly.
-First, let’s get a better understand of who is entering your future candidate pool.
+It’s vital for the companies to understand how to make job openings, interviews, and onboardings more Z-friendly.
+First, let’s get a better understanding of who is entering your future candidate pool.

 Who is Gen Z?

-Generation Z, born between 1997 and 2012, is the most diverse generation that is starting to join our workforce.
-Gen Zers are different than Millennials or Generation X in that they’re more entrepreneurial, are better at multitasking, can be very private, are hyper-aware and extremely technology reliant.
+Generation Z, born between 1997 and 2012, is the most diverse generation that is starting to join the workforce.
+Gen Zers are different from Millennials or Generation X in that they’re more entrepreneurial, they are job seekers, are better at multitasking and can be very private.
+They are hyper-aware, and are extremely technology reliant.
 This of course comes from growing up in a generation where technology has always been readily available.

 The stereotype of “lazy” Millennials hasn’t carried over to Gen Z. In fact, it’s the opposite.
-77% of Gen Z is actually expected to work harder than their previous generations.
+77% of Gen Z workers are actually expected to work harder than their previous generations.
 They believe the most important components that make up a great job are a great work/life balance, stability, and performing “fulfilling” work.
 Basically, they’re willing to work hard for the right job, which is a great sign if you are the right company for them.

 Here are some other statistics about Gen Z: